 This section describes the internal hardware components of your computer.

-The actual specifications might vary depending on the model you une actual specifications might vary depending on the model you purchased.
+The actual specifications might vary depending on the model you purchased.

 CPU The processor type varies depending on model.

-To check which type of processor is included in your model, open the TOSHIBA PC Health Monitor utility by clicking PC Health Monitor under TOSHIBA group in the Apps view, and then click PC Information .
+To check which type of processor is included in your model, open the TOSHIBA PC Diagnostic

+Tool by clicking Start -> All Programs ->

+TOSHIBA -> Support & Recovery -> PC

+Diagnostic Tool.